apikzorian/Semantic-Segmentation/README.md

 ### Training

-We used an adams optimizer with a 1E-4 learning rate and ran on 300 epochs with a batch size of 16.
+We used an adams optimizer with a 1E-4 learning rate and ran on 50 epochs with a batch size of 4.
 Since the goal of using this FCN was to assign each pixel to its appropriate class, we were able to usilitze the cross entropy loss function.
-To do this, we had to reshape the output tensor to a 2D tensor, where each row represents a pixel and each column represents a class (lines ?)
+To do this, we had to reshape the output tensor to a 2D tensor, where each row represents a pixel and each column represents a class.

 ## Results

+Below is a graph that shows an exponential decay in loss over 50 epochs.
+Training took roughly 25 minutes on a single Titan X GPU

 ![alt_tag](https://image.ibb.co/fo0myk/B4_e50_l1e4.png)

+The results were better than expected given the parameters we used.
+Initially I had opted to use 300 epochs but quickly realized that although the results were impressive, runtime was an issue.
+I resolved this by lowering the batch size from 16 to 4 and lowering the number of epochs.
+Below are a few samples of my results

 ![alt_tag](https://image.ibb.co/doDpJk/um_000017_og.png)
 ![alt_tag](https://image.ibb.co/e6Pwyk/um_000017.png)